 Design factors

-Section 2.3 of NZS 4404:2010 highlights several design factors that are to be considered, including low impact design, drainage and choice of landform.
+Clause 2.3 of NZS 4404:2010 highlights several design factors that are to be considered, including low impact design, drainage and choice of landform.
 These are consistent with the overall requirements of NZS 4404:2010 and should be followed.

 Groundwater and pore water pressures